Not Very Resilient

 Will AI replace Woodworking Mach.
 Operator?

 In part.
-We think AI will eventually automate a real share of this work, but people who build skills around the technology will still find a path forward.
+We think AI will eventually automate a real share of this work, but people who build skills around programming and troubleshooting these machines will still have a path forward.

 Reveal More